Massachusetts

 - Renewal cycle

-- Confirm with Massachusetts Board of Medicine
+- Confirm with Massachusetts Board of Registration in Medicine

 - Renewal fee

-- Confirm with Massachusetts Board of Medicine
+- Confirm with Massachusetts Board of Registration in Medicine

 - Continuing education

-- Confirm with Massachusetts Board of Medicine
+- Confirm with Massachusetts Board of Registration in Medicine

 - Online renewal available

-- Confirm with Massachusetts Board of Medicine
+- Confirm with Massachusetts Board of Registration in Medicine

 Track this credential automatically with Larch’s License tracking.